-Priority Action Summary Status Implement and promote the Greater Dandenong Charitable Fund Implement and promote the Greater Dandenong Charitable Fund Greater Dandenong Charitable Fund Charitable Fund This has been delayed until 2018 pending the outcomes of the partnership funding and sponsorship reviews.
-Provide community funding programs to increase Provide community funding Develop a Stakeholder and Agency Partnership Satisfaction The stakeholder and agency partnership satisfaction survey programs to increase Survey to be conducted annually has been completed.
-The stakeholder and agency partnership satisfaction survey has been completed. capacity of strategic partities and community groups Review of Community Grants Program The Response Grant review was endorsed by Council on 9 October.
-The Community Partnership and Sponsorship programs review has commenced and will be presented to Council in March 2018.
+Priority Action Summary Status Implement and promote the Greater Dandenong Charitable Fund Implement the Greater Dandenong Charitable Fund This has been delayed until 2018 pending the outcomes of the partnership funding and sponsorship reviews.
+Provide community funding programs to increase Develop a Stakeholder and Agency Partnership Satisfaction and Satekeholder and Agency partnership satisfaction survey to be conducted annually has been completed.
+The stakeholder and agency partnership satisfaction survey has been completed. capacity of su areals partners and community groups Review of Community Grants Program The Response Grant review was endorsed by Council on 9 October.
+The Community Partnership and Sponsorship programs review has commenced and will be presented to Council in March 2018. •